langtuananh2424/products-management/README.md

 # Product Management Application

-This is simple CRUD product management application built with Laravel
+This is simple CRUD application built with Laravel.

 ## Prerequisites

-- PHP 8.3 or higher
+- PHP 8.3 or higher.
-- Composer
+- Composer.
-- Mysql
+- Mysql.
-- Node.js and npm (for fontend assets)
+- Node.js and npm (for fontend assets).

 ## Setup